djhaskin987/terraform-provider-helmcmd/README.md

 If the `chart_source_type` is "repository", `chart_source` must be the URL of one of the helm repositories previously configured in the helm CLI.
 Example: `https://kubernetes-charts.storage.googleapis.com/`.

+The parameter `tiller_namespace` is optional and can be used to specify what namespace tiller resides in on kubernetes.

 The other provider parameters coincide with global helm CLI options: `debug` for `--debug` and `kube_context` for `--kube-context`, respectively.